datatheorem/TrustKit/README.md

 Deploying TrustKit Through Static Linking
 -----------------------------------------

 For Apps targeting iOS 7+, TrustKit should be statically linked; this can be achieved by dragging and dropping the TrustKit project file into your App's Xcode project.
-Then, to initialize the framework, build a dictionnary containing the proper configuration keys for TrustKit.
+Then, to initialize the framework, build a dictionary containing the proper configuration keys for TrustKit.

 Such keys include:

-* `kTSKPublicKeyHashes`: Each element of this Array should be the base64-encoded SHA 256 of a subject public key info that needs to be in the server's certificate chain.
+* `kTSKPublicKeyHashes`: Each element of this array should be the base64-encoded SHA 256 of a subject public key info that needs to be in the server's certificate chain.
 * `kTSKPublicKeyAlgorithms`: The algorithms TrustKit needs to support when generating public key hashes.
 Should be an array containing one or multiple entries from `kTSKAlgorithmRsa2048`, `TSKAlgorithmRsa4096`, `TSKAlgorithmEcDsaSecp256r1`.
 Supporting multiple algorithms has a performance impact.
 * `kTSKIncludeSubdomains` (optional): Pin all the subdomains of the specific domain.
 * `kTSKReportUris` (optional): No effect at the moment.
 * `kTSKEnforcePinning` (optional): If set to NO, a pinning failure will not cause the connection to fail; default value is YES.
 This is meant to be used with TSKReportUris in order to report pin violations while still allowing connections to go through.

-Then, call the `initializeWithConfiguration:` method with the configuration dictionnary:
+Then, call the `initializeWithConfiguration:` method with the configuration dictionary:

     NSDictionary *trustKitConfig =
     @{